lisapearl/linking-problem-code/README.md

 ***Updated by Lisa Pearl, 2/15/18

 ***If using this code, please cite the following paper:
 Pearl, Lisa & Sprouse, Jon.
 2018 manuscript.
-Is innate knowledge of argument linking necessary for verb class learning?
-Evidence from an integrated quantitative framework.
+Comparing solutions to the linking problem using an integrated quantitative framework of language acquisition.
 University of California, Irvine and University of Connecticut, Storrs.

 **Note: This code requires the numpy and scipy python libraries.